 Another method for accessing the interface of the Windows Firewall is through the Start menu.
 For this, users need to follow the instructions given below.

-Step 1: Tap on the button ‘Windows Start‘ present at the left corner.
+#1: Tap on the button ‘Windows Start‘ present in the left corner.

 So, in the general overview, users can verify if the Windows firewall is running and up.
 Also, it shows what the current settings of each profile are.